-John Morton returns to Oakland for his second stint as a Raider, while entering his ninth overall season with the Silver and Black.
-Morton, named senior offensive assistant, brings 16 years of NFL experience to the post.
+John Morton, in his second stint with the Silver and Black, enters his 10th overall season with the Raiders.
+Morton, now in his second consecutive season as the club's senior offensive assistant, brings 17 years of NFL experience to the post.

 Under Morton's tutelage, WR Robby Anderson set a career-high with 941 yards on 63 receptions, leading the team and ranking 19th in the NFL among wide receivers that season.
 Anderson also hauled in four touchdowns of at least 30 yards, tied for the second-most such scores in the NFL in 2017.
 WR Jermaine Kearse also enjoyed a career year, hauling in a personal-best 65 receptions for 810 yards and tying a career high with five receiving scores.
 Kearse's 810 yards on the season ranked 27th in the NFL among his position group.

 Morton also guided RB Bilal Powell to career highs in rushing at- tempts (178), yards (772) and rushing touchdowns (five) in the same season.
 Additionally, TE Austin Seferian-Jenkins posted career highs in receptions (50), receiving yards (357), and added three touchdowns.
 Seferian-Jenkins' 50 receptions ranked 13th among all NFL tight ends in 2017.